jfox015/Open-Sports-Toolkit/README.md

 # Open Sports Toolkit

-Formerly know as the _OOTP Web Toolkit_, this module is a collection of standard helpers, data models, classes, views and language files for sports mod developers to use as a starting point to build dynamic sports based, data driven  web sites and tools.
+Formerly know as the _OOTP Web Toolkit_, the Open Sports Toolkit (OST) is a collection of standard helpers, data models, classes, views and language files for sports mod developers to use as a starting point to build dynamic sports based, data driven  web sites and tools.

 ## Features

-- Abstract sports statistics generation and display system.
-You specify the sport and source and the system gets the stats.
+- Abstract sports statistics generation and display API.
+You specify the sport and source and OST gets the stats.
-- Standard stats library API for adding additional sports and data sources.
+- Stats Abstraction Library API for adding additional sports and data sources.
 - Standardized data models for working with statstic and meta based data sources
-- Helper functions library that serves as specific drivers for selected data sources
+- Helper functions library that serves as specific drivers for sports data sources
 - Standard langauge files and translations
+- Basic Stats Table View
-- General Twitter Bootsrap ready display views
+- Twitter Bootsrap integration

 ## Keep Current on the Mod